AlbinaGiliazova/HyperskillPythonProjects/README.md

 A To-Do list that supports:
 adding and deleting tasks with deadlines, listing today's tasks, week's tasks, missed tasks and all tasks.
+Tasks are stored in SQLite database and SQLAlchemy is used.